M4nval/DISSInput-tmin/README.md

 # DISSInput-tmin

+Improved version of afl-tmin.
+Pruning duplicate structures in testcase of fuzzer.

 ### INSTALL
 1. move all file to AFL(https://github.com/google/AFL) root directory.
 2. add dissinput-tmin.c to the AFL Makefiles and make.